-A taxpayer having an extension must prepay the Georgia tax using Form IT-560C.
-Credit for this prepayment should be claimed on Form 600, Schedule 3, Line 2.
-If tax is not paid by the statutory due date of the return, a late payment penalty of 1/2 of 1% per month (up to 25%) will accrue until the tax is paid.
+The following instructions apply to two separate taxes on A taxpayer having an extension must prepay the Georgia tax using Form IT-560C.
+Credit for this prepayment should be the statutory due date of the return, a late payment penalty of 1/2 of 1% per month (up to 25%) will accrue until the tax is paid.
 This penalty will accrue from the statutory due date regardless of any extension for filing the return.
 See page 6 for more information.
-Late payment penalty is not due if the return is being amended due to an IRS audit.
+Late payment penalty is not due if the return is being amended due to an IRS audit; check the "Amended due to IRS Audit" box on page 1 of Form 600.